pivot-access-ltd/bma-offline-docs/src/how-to-choose-images-6192.md

 If you're feeling uncertain about your understanding of MAAS images and how they work, you can pause to learn:

+- [How images get deployed](/t/about-images/5076#heading--how-images-deploy): This flowchart and accompanying description provides an excellent overview of both ephemeral and target images, and how customisations like `curtin` and `cloud-init` help you to tailor your deployments.
 - [About images](/t/about-images/5076): MAAS provides supported images for stable Ubuntu releases, CentOS 7, and CentOS 8.0.
 In this article, you can learn about boot sources and why they matter.
 - [About custom images](/t/about-creating-custom-images/6099): MAAS is much more useful when you can upload images that aren’t gathered from the MAAS image repository, deploy them to MAAS-managed machines, and count on them to work properly.
 This article explains how MAAS images differ from a standard ISO, and what has to happen to make those off-the-shelf ISOs deployable and usable by MAAS.